tristandunn/factory_manager/README.markdown

       post(title: "First!")

       # Create a +User+ record using the +:admin+ trait.
 The +user.forum+
-      # association will automatically be set to the +Forum+ created above but a
+      # association will automatically be set to the +Forum+ created above but
-      # category will not be assigned.
-The +self.administrator+ assignment will
+      # a category will not be assigned.
+The +locals.administrator+ assignment
-      # result in the user being available on the +result+ object.
+      # will result in the user being available on the +result+ object.
-      self.administrator = administrator = user(:admin)
+      locals.administrator = user(:admin)

       # Create one-hundred +Post+ records using the +:approved+ trait setting
       # the +post.user+ association to the administrator user created above and
       # the +post.category+ to the news category created above.
-      post(100, :approved, user: administrator)
+      post(100, :approved, user: locals.administrator)

       # Create a +Category+ using the +featured_category+ factory, aliasing the
       # factory as a +category+ to correctly associated child records, such as